 - Non-US organizations will receive funding in local currency converted from USD budgets.
-US-registered organizations will receive funds in US dollars. - Grants will be awarded for a period of performance between 3 and 9 months in duration so long as the grant is completed no later than June 30, 2025. - Most grants will be issued only once, but in exceptional cases LACLEARN may choose to extend grants with additional funds. - No-cost extensions up to June 30, 2025 will be considered and may be issued for well-performing grantees that have a balance of funds.
+US-registered organizations will receive funds in US dollars. - Grants will be awarded for a period of performance between 3 and 9 months in duration so long as the grant is completed no later than June 30, 2024. - Most grants will be issued only once, but in exceptional cases LACLEARN may choose to extend grants with additional funds. - No-cost extensions up to June 30, 2024 will be considered and may be issued for well-performing grantees that have a balance of funds.

-LACLEARN will begin to accept applications on October 1, 2023 and will continue to accept concept notes or applications until September 30, 2024.
+LACLEARN will begin to accept applications on October 1, 2023 and will continue to accept concept notes or applications until March 31, 2024.
 Concept Notes received under the FY 2023 APS September 30, 2023 may be reviewed and awarded under this FY2024 APS.
+Please note this is the final APS of LACLEARN's period of performance, which ends on September 29, 2024; therefore, the period for accepting concept notes or applications is relatively abbreviated.